 I like to highlight that traditionally made sourdough bread (wheat, spelt or oat), is low FODMAP.
 The Monash app states two slices.
 However, slices can vary greatly especially for a round loaf!
 It is essential to weight your slices so you don’t exceed the 109 gram portion for white sourdough.
 Please note that the portion size of the other traditionally made sourdough breads varies (refer to the Monash app for exact weights).

 The FODMAP Friendly app tests foods by weight, not the volume (verbal communication).

 You don’t have to spend a lot of money on a fancy scale.
 My digital scale was $10 at the grocery store or you can buy one on Amazon for about the same price.

 If you aspire to appear on America’s Test Kitchen or would like to have Gordon Ramsay for dinner, you should probably do what the professionals do, and use a scale.

 Have I convinced you?
 I hope so.
-As a FODMAP trained dietitian, I want you to follow the serving sizes outlined in the Monash or FODMAP Friendly app with the least amount of confusion possible.
-That means, you need a kitchen scale and you need to be in the habit of weighing foods so that you don’t exceed the serving sizes or find yourself being needlessly overly restrictive.
+As a FODMAP trained dietitian, I want you to follow the serving sizes outlined in the Monash app with the least amount of confusion possible.
+That means, you’ll find a kitchen scale comes in handy and may prevent you from being overly restrictive.